CalyxOS/calyxos.org/Offline-signing.md

   Modifications needed:
   * A few lines in build/tools/releasetools to call the external signing helper.
   * Not actually a modification but actually writing the signing helper.
+  * Unsure if signing_helper actually works, will need to test.

 ##### Useful links
 * https://source.android.com/devices/tech/ota/sign_builds